xrpronin17/xrpl-dev-portal/content/references/http-websocket-apis/admin-api-methods/logging-and-data-management-methods/logrotate.md

 }
 ```

-You can configure parameters such as `minsize` and `rotate` depending on the amount of logs you keep.
-Use the `log_level` setting in your `rippled.cfg` file to configure how verbose your server's logs are.
-This sample script is based on standard `log_level` and stores approximately 2 weeks worth of logs in a compressed format.
+You can configure parameters such as <span class="code-snippet">minsize</span> and <span class="code-snippet">rotate</span> depending on the amount of logs you keep.
+Use the <span class="code-snippet">log_level</span> setting in your <span class="code-snippet">rippled.cfg</span> file to configure how verbose your server's logs are.
+This sample script is based on standard <span class="code-snippet">log_level</span> and stores approximately 2 weeks worth of logs in a compressed format.

-The official packages [for CentOS/Red Hat](install-rippled-on-centos-rhel-with-yum.html) and [Ubuntu or Debian](install-rippled-on-ubuntu.html) provide the script `/etc/logrotate.d/rippled` by default.
+The official packages [for CentOS/Red Hat](install-rippled-on-centos-rhel-with-yum.html) and [Ubuntu or Debian](install-rippled-on-ubuntu.html) provide the script <span class="code-snippet">/etc/logrotate.d/rippled</span> by default.
 You can make modifications to this as required.
 Your modifications will not be overwritten on package upgrades. <!-- STYLE_OVERRIDE: will -->

 **Note:** You should have only one system log rotation script per application.
 Please ensure that you do not have any other log rotation that handles the same directory.

-_The `logrotate` method is an [admin method](admin-api-methods.html) that cannot be run by unprivileged users._
+_The <span class="code-snippet">logrotate</span> method is an [admin method](admin-api-methods.html) that cannot be run by unprivileged users._

 ### Request Format
 An example of the request format: